Swimmers are warned to avoid East Coast beaches as Hurricane Erin moves north

 Federal forecasters are warning people to avoid beaches along the East Coast as Hurricane Erin moves north and slams much of the shoreline with dangerous waves and other severe weather.

-Though the massive storm was roughly 365 miles from Cape Hatteras, N.C., as of 11 a.m.
-ET, the effects of Erin will be felt onshore starting Wednesday, with strong winds and the potential for flooding in the forecast for North Carolina and Virginia and life-threatening rip currents expected in several states.
+Though the massive storm was roughly 335 miles from Cape Hatteras, N.C., as of 2 p.m.
+ET, the effects of Erin are already being felt onshore.
+Strong winds and the potential for flooding are forecast for parts of North Carolina and Virginia and life-threatening rip currents are expected in several states.

+Officials are especially warning people in North Carolina's Outer Banks area about the storm's dangers.
+Mandatory evacuations are in place for Hatteras and Ocracoke islands.

+"Coastal flooding, storm surge, and overwash has already begun," the National Weather Service office for Newport/Morehead City said on Wednesday afternoon, and warned of a "long duration event" for the Outer Banks.
+The storm's effects should peak Wednesday night into Thursday, the NWS said, though some areas will feel impacts through Friday.

 "Beachgoers are urged to follow information from lifeguards, local authorities, and beach warning flags," the National Hurricane Center said in a post on X. "The best advice?
 Stay out of the water!"